nidhi1108/youtube-clone/README.md

 # youtube-clone
-In this project , i worked on creation of front end page of youtube
+In this project , I worked on creation of front end page of youtube using html,css and javascript.